Fa-b/Blynk-Light-Controller/include/README.md

 extern DEVICE_INFO_T device_info;
 ```

 The linker file is located in `.pio/build/d1_mini/ld/local.eagle.app.v6.common.ld` (for PlatformIO).
+It is generated via the global header located in `%HOMEPATH%\.platformio\packages\framework-arduinoespressif8266\tools\sdk\ld\eagle.app.v6.common.ld.h`.
 And the place where I put it is here:
 ```cpp
     ...
     /* Stuff the CRC in well known symbols at a well known location */